 Hospitaller: I put no stock in religion.
-By the word religion I have seen the lunacy of fanatics of every denomination be called the will of god.
-I have seen too much religion in the eyes of too many murderers.
-Holiness is in right action, and courage on behalf of those who cannot defend themselves, and goodness.
-What god desires is here
+By the word religion I have seen the lunacy of fanatics of every denomination be called the will of God.
+Holiness is in right action and courage on behalf of those who cannot defend themselves, and goodness.
+What God desires is here

 [points to head]